Curwen Primary School is committed to safeguarding and promoting the welfare of all its pupils. We believe that:

 Please click here to see the TTLT Safeguarding policy

 Mandy Sandhu Designated Safeguarding Lead and Child Protection

-Tyrone Cameron Assistant Designated Safeguarding Lead and Pastoral Team Lead
+Tyrone Cameron Deputy Designated Safeguarding Lead and Pastoral Team Lead

 child sexual exploitation Awareness